RaniaJP/TechEvent-DataAnalysis-PBI/README.md

 Data sourced from event reports in Excel, including:
 - Session types, city, day
 - Number of seats vs actual attendees
-- Feedback scores (1–5) converted to percentage
+- I used average feedback scores (from 1 to 100) to measure participant satisfaction.

 ## 📸 Dashboard Snapshots